Data Management in Simple Steps

 Start with the end in mind

-A recommended way to share data is by deposition into an online repository, that will store your data and make it accessible to others.
+A recommended way to publish data is by deposition into an online repository, that will store your data and make it accessible to others.
 Repositories can be general or discipline specific; we suggest using disciplinary repositories to increase the impact of your data among your peers.

-Choose the appropriate repository for your dataset
+Choose the appropriate repository for your data

 - Data access restrictions: check if there are legal or ethical reasons to restrict access to your data.

 - Data reusability: check if there is any reason to limit reusability of your data by others or if you need to put a specific licence on the data.